SamuelWiqvist/compute_MCMD/README.md

 # compute_MCMD

-Code for the course Monte Carlo and Molecular Dynamics Tools 2019
+Code for the course *Monte Carlo and Molecular Dynamics Tools*, spring 2019.